Nutritionist Career Overview

 The scientific measurement and understanding of the relationship between these two factors are exactly what a nutritionist does.
-In short, a nutritionist’s job is to study the effect of the food we consume on our health.
+In short, a nutritionist’s job is to study the food’s effect on our health.

 What Nutritionists Do